 v13.
 These powers of darkness will confront us in the "day of evil" and it is then we must be found wearing God's armor.
 The evil day is the time of the great tribulation at the return of Christ, but it is also represented in the daily troubles that inflict the human race.
 The armor will enable us to stand as a good soldier, fully doing our duty - to stand and not retreat.

 v14-18.
 The armor that the believer is to put on is now described piece by piece.
-Each piece of armor is an ethical quality which derives from the character of Christ and which is ours through faith.
+The first four pieces of armor are ethical in nature and derive from the character of Christ, characteristics which are ours through faith.
 See below.

 v19.
 With prayer on his mind, Paul goes on to encourage his readers to pray for his ministry.
 He asks, in particular, for his work in the gospel.
 He wants to be able to "fearlessly" proclaim the gospel; he wants to unlock its mystery.

 v20.
 Again he asks that he might make the gospel known "fearlessly".
 As a prisoner in Rome the temptation is to play it cool, but he wants the gospel known and so he wants to be brave enough to proclaim it.

 Fight the good fight